kukkipremakar/prateekdemo/README.md

 # prateekdemo
-this is my first git repository
+this is my first git repository.
+Author - Prateek Kumar